Everything you need to integrate any software and hardware with WEBFLEET and connected vehicle devices.

 PRO.connect reference implementation

-This is a sample code for the standard WEBFLEET order flow and messaging functionality.
-It allows you to develop a customised work order flow for your customers’ team – with minimal effort.
+This is a sample of code for the standard WEBFLEET order flow and messaging functionality.
+It allows you to develop a customized work order flow for your customers’ team – with minimal effort.

 To receive access to the WEBFLEET APIs, please follow the steps below: